nuragus/simple-cluster/README.md

 performing startup, shutdown, and preventing split-brain.

 #Objective
-- Very easy enough to implement
+- Very easy to implement
 - Easy to understand

+#Warning
+This scripts is in very early stage.
+While we tested it thoroughly in our own configuration, it may not work in other configuration.
+Use at your own risk.